martygubar/bigdagtasql-openworld2019/LabGuide400.md

     ![](images/400/012.png)

 ### **STEP 5:** Review the results in zeppelin
-- Connect to zeppelin and review the results
+- Go back to zeppelin and run the chapter 6
     ![](images/400/013.png)
     ![](images/400/014.png)